[Note - this feature is only available in Pro subscription]

 In this guide we'll cover off the basics for creating an Estimate in MyConstruct.

-Before we get started, you'll need to have already created at least one 'Type of Work' with some 'Cost Centers'.
+Before we get started, you'll need to have already created at least one 'Type of Work' with some 'Cost Centres'.

-(There's a video to help get starting with Setting up for Estimates)
+(There's a video to help with Setting up for Estimates)

 Now you have a Type of Work with some Cost Centres, let's get started!

 First we'll start by simply clicking on the Estimate menu, then selecting the Create Estimate option.